unnKoel/react-plugin-component/README.md

-This a demo for validating plug-in development patterns on react component.
+validating plug-in development patterns on react component.

 during my daily coding work, find that the amount of common component's code gets bigger, with adding more feature. so I need a solution, if additional features can be integrate with component as a plug-in, it will be good.